EstherSlabbert/tech230_AWS/automation.md

 ## Database script on start up

+Note that this is a script for Ubuntu 20.04.
-I have not tested this yet.
+**I have not tested this yet.**

 ```shell
 #!/bin/bash